cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ## [9.0.10] - 2022-05-03
 #### Fixed
-- Detect if cardano-hw-cli has execition permission
+- Detect if cardano-hw-cli has execution permission

 ## [9.0.9] - 2022-03-14
 #### Changed